devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 This guide aims to bridge the gap between the absolute Flutter [[@flutterdevteamFlutterFramework2018]](https://flutter.dev/) basics and clean, structured Flutter development.
 It should bring you from the basics of knowing how to build an app with Flutter to an understanding of how to do it _properly_.
 Or at least show you one possible way to make large scale Flutter projects clean and manageable.

 ## Who is this Guide for?
 For people with a basic knowledge of the Flutter Framework.
 I recommend following this tutorial by the Flutter team [[@flutterdevteamWriteYourFirst2018]](https://flutter.dev/docs/get-started/codelab).
 It will walk you through developing your first flutter application.
 You should also have a basic understanding of the Dart programming language [[@dartteamDartProgrammingLanguage2019]](https://dart.dev/).
 No worries, it is very similar to Java [[@oracleJavaJDK1996]](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html), Kotlin [[@jetbrainsKotlinSDK2017]](https://kotlinlang.org/) and JavaScript [[@ecmaJavaScriptECMAStandard1997]](https://www.ecma-international.org/publications/standards/Ecma-262.htm).
 So if you know 1 or 2 of those languages you should be fine.
-Lastly, for the Architecture chapter, you should have a basic understanding of Data Streams [[@dartteamDartStreams2019]](https://dart.dev/tutorials/language/streams).

 ## Topics that will be covered
 - A brief introduction to the Flutter Framework in general.
 How it works _under the hood_ and its underlying structure.